 Monk fruit, also known as luo han guo, is an extremely sweet small tropical melon native to Thailand and southern China.
 The monk fruit plant is traditionally used as a sweetener and to treat coughs and sore throats in traditional Chinese medicine.

-Monk fruit doesn’t raise blood sugar, in its powdered form has little to no calories, and it has no known side effects.
+Monk fruit doesn’t raise blood sugar when you first eat it, but according to Dr. Michael Greger’s video, Is Monk Fruit Sweetener Safe, it may raise it later in the day.
+In its powdered form has little to no calories, and has no known side effects.
 One government study has suggested that monk fruit might have anti-inflammatory effects.

 Monk fruit is heat stable and can be used to sweeten baked goods and just about anything else.
-Because it’s so sweet, if you’re wanting to use it as a 1:1 substitution for sugar in recipes, you’ll want to use a blend that cuts the monk fruit powder with dextrose, such as Monk Fruit In the Raw brand Bakers Bag.
+Because it’s so sweet, if you’re wanting to use it as a 1:1 substitution for sugar in recipes, you’ll want to use a blend that cuts the monk fruit powder with dextrose, such as Monk Fruit In the Raw brand Bakers Bag or Lakanto Monkfruit Sugar-Free Baking Sweetener with Erythritol.

 So, what, if anything, is the problem?